Seahawks will have Devon Witherspoon vs. Lions but not starting tackles

-RENTON — Here’s the good news for the Seahawks on the injury front as they head to Detroit to play the Lions on Sunday — cornerback Devon Witherspoon, the fifth overall pick in the 2023 draft, is ready to make his NFL debut, and safety Jamal Adams might be able to play next week against Carolina.
+RENTON — Here’s the good news for the Seahawks on the injury front as they head to Detroit to play the Lions on Sunday — cornerback Devon Witherspoon, the fifth overall pick in the 2023 draft, is ready to make his NFL debut and safety Jamal Adams might be able to play next week against Carolina.

-Here‘s the bad — the Seahawks will officially be without either of its starting offensive tackles against the Lions, as they declared Friday that left tackle Charles Cross won’t play.
+Here‘s the bad — the Seahawks will be without both starting offensive tackles against the Lions, as they declared Friday that left tackle Charles Cross won’t play.
 They put right tackle Abraham Lucas on injured reserve earlier in the week.

-That means starts for Stone Forsythe on the left side and Jake Curhan on the right, with veteran free agent signee Jason Peters still at least a week away from playing, coach Pete Carroll said following practice Friday.
+That means starts for Stone Forsythe on the left side and Jake Curhan on the right, with veteran free-agent signee Jason Peters still at least a week away from playing, coach Pete Carroll said following practice Friday.

 “It’s too soon,’’ Carroll said of the possibility of Peters, a 20-year vet who was signed to the practice squad earlier in the week, playing Sunday.
 “It’s too much to ask.
 He had a fantastic first few days with us, but we can’t get that done yet.’’